BGHDDevelopment/BGHDDevelopment/README.md

 <br />
 <br />

 Hi, I'm Stephan!
 I am currently a UC Berkeley student majoring in Computer Science.
 I have been creating Minecraft plugins since 2016 releasing over 50 publicly and thousands privately.
 Recently I have also started working with FiveM C# development.
-This page is where I release my personal public projects and my company, BGHDDevelopment LLC's projects.
+This page is where I release my personal public projects and my company's BGHDDevelopment LLC's projects.

 While 99% my school projects are private (due to class restrictions), most of my public resources are open source.
 Feel free to take a look.